kogosoftwarellc/angular-async-form/README.md

 function (message, errors)
 ```

-* `message` - A string representing a general error message to display in the form
+* `message` - A message to display in the form E.G. `Sorry, an unknown error
-E.G. `Sorry, an unknown error occurred.
+occurred.
 Please try again.`.
-See [afMessage](#afmessage)
+This can be a string or any data type if you
-for more details on displaying this value to a user.
+wish to display multiple form wide messages.
+See [afMessage](#afmessage).
 * `errors` - An enum of strings corresponding to control messages E.G.

   ```javascript